Women Leadership of the HPS

 Mary first worked for the HPS in 1985 as a temporary assistant to the Health Physics Journal, providing help after a fire at the publisher required Journal staff to collect new hard copies of the papers that had been burned (before everything was kept in computer files).
 She then returned in 1993 to take on a permanent position with the HPS newsletter as a copy editor and feature-story writer.
 She has taken on many roles over the years, including participating in the creation and growth of the HPS website.
 Now, as news editor, she gathers and posts news items on the HPS website, puts together the Health Physics News twice-monthly e-newsletter, posts information and videos on the website, and edits website pages as they are created or updated.
 Mary also coordinates the Web Operations activities for the HPS Publications Booth at annual meetings, including organizing the ever-popular book drawing.

-Mary and her husband Chris live in Minnesota and have four children, three daughters-in-law, and three grandchildren.
+Mary and her husband Chris live in Minnesota and have four children, three daughters-in-law, and four grandchildren.
 She is happiest when she is hanging out with family and friends, taking walks in nature, and creating jewelry and colorful art.

 Return to TOC